 I'm an ASCII sort of guy, and took a long break from the computer industry not long after my first major encounter with Micro$oft's Windows.
 Not to say that I thought much of DOS either (note: that was written about DOS 3.3, and every word is STILL TRUE of DOS 6).
 I still understand TCP pretty well, although I'm no longer economically constrained to write code for products of the "...never to be sufficiently damned Intel chipmakers..."
 My next-to-last networking job was at Sandstorm Enterprises Inc. , an information security tools developer.
 It was sold to a competitor; I worked out my contract and left just before the great MBTA disaster of 2015.

-Because of Far Acres Farm , I own various pieces of farm machinery, including three relatively modern tractors, haying equipment, two antique tractors and three Gravely L8 7.6 horsepower walking tractors with various implements.
-I could probably get by on the home place with just one Gravely, except that they aren't big enough to chip trees, and haul manure spreaders or logs.
+Because of Far Acres Farm , I own various pieces of farm machinery, including a relatively modern tractor, an antique tractor and two Gravely L8 7.6 horsepower walking tractors with various implements.
+I could probably get by on the home place with just one Gravely, except that they aren't big enough to chip trees and haul manure spreaders or logs.

 I live off-grid - for most of the year, the electricity used by my house comes from a PhotoVoltaic power array and an inverter, with a battery bank for when the sun doesn't shine.
 A Thermomax evacuated-tube solar hot water collector provides a good deal of my hot water.
 More detail can be found in the write-up I did for the "Tour of Energy Independent Homes".
 I also own a 4kW PV/battery/inverter power trailer , which I rent out to groups wanting quiet solar power for events and projects.
 You can find out a lot more about Alternative Energy in general at the Home Power Magazine web site.